php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-base-path"></a>
 #### `base_path()` {.collection-method}

-The `base_path` function returns the fully qualified path to your application's root directory.
+The `base_path` function returns the fully qualified path to the project root.
 You may also use the `base_path` function to generate a fully qualified path to a given file relative to the project root directory:

     $path = base_path();